LabeliaLabs/distributed-learning-contributivity/README.md

 $ pip install mplc
 ```

 This installs the last packaged version on pypi.
-If your platform doesn't have a ready package, please open an issue to let us know.
+If the installation fails on your platform, please open an issue to let us know.

 ##### Build from Source